The gantry crane is a labour saving device

 Solution to a long standing challenge

-The installation process was organized in such a way, by Stratalign, that it caused absolute minimal disruption to a very busy working environment during normal working hours.”
+The installation process was organised in such a way by Stratalign, that it caused absolute minimal disruption to a very busy working environment during normal working hours.

 The maintenance fitter with Clariant (NZ)Ltd, uses the Stratalign crane to lift dies out of injection moulding machines in the company’s laboratory.
 He sees the biggest benefit as being able to use the lifting device in a confined space.